AlexRogalskiy/chaostoolkit-samples/service-down-not-visible-to-users/README.md

-# Sample Chaos Experiment - `service-down-not-visible-to-users`
+# "Service Down Not Visible To Users" Sample Chaos Experiment

 This sample experiment demonstrates a simple learning loop where the `before` conditions are such that the services don't use circuit breakers and sonundesirable failures will be exposed, and the